JohannesMP/com.johannesmp.blog/_posts/2017-02-14-fixing-jekyll-serve-on-windows.md

 # 1. Install all Jekyll Dependencies

 First we need to make sure that we have all dependencies for Jekyll on Windows 10.
-If you have Ruby, Ruby Development Kit and Bundler already installed and working, feel free to skip down to the **2.
+If you have *Ruby*, *Ruby Development Kit* and *Bundler* already installed and working, feel free to skip down to the **2.
 Get *Jekyll Server* Working** section below.

 This guide assumes that you know how to modify the PATH and set environment variables.
 I highly recommended the free [Windows Environment Variables Editor](http://eveditor.com/) which greatly improves that experience over the default Windows Environment variable UI, even in Windows 10.